ernie58/docker/PITCHME.md

 - define services, networks and volumes
 - see official documentation
 - you can combine multiple compose file to extend each other (eg. for production)

-## het verschil tussen Docker machine en Docker for Mac, Windows,...

-De docker toolbox (machine, engine and compose)

-Docker machine spins VMs on virtualbox that contain docker engine and the boot2docker linux distro Docker for Mac is a native app, with symlinks for docker and docker-compose.
-It doesn't use Virtualbox, but Hyperkit (lightweight virtualisation) It sets up one VM for you, on wich it runs containers
-Docker for windows is the same as docker toolbox, but it uses Hyper-V, which conflicts with Virtualbox.
-It enables you to run containers on Windows directly.